Betty Petryna

-Betty Petryna or Doreen Allen (November 26, 1930 – September 4, 2020) played in the All-American Girls Professional Baseball League.
+Betty Petryna or Doreen Allen (November 26, 1930 – September 4, 2020) played in the All-American Girls Professional Baseball League (AAGPBL).
 She both threw and batted right-handed.

 Professional baseball career

 Betty was described as "a rock-solid player at third base."
 She had never even played that position, but was told by the teacher in the first game that she had to play in third base.
-After that she said she wanted second as it was a closer throw but was told she had to be third as she was 'good and could throw the ball to first."
-She played for both the Fort Wayne Daisies (1949), Grand Rapids Chicks (1948).
+After that she said she wanted second as it was a closer throw but was told she had to be third as she was "good and could throw the ball to first."
+She played for the Fort Wayne Daisies (1949) and Grand Rapids Chicks (1948).
 In her first year she earned $75 a week and in her second, $125.

 Betty also got an AAGPBL all-time record of 12 assists in one game.
 She made a solid contribution to her team in its 1948 win of the Eastern Division Championship.